Pattern Matching

 }

-The $input | describe
+The $input | describe would output for example

-if the input was a string, and for example
+string if the input was a string, and for example

-for a list contianing multiple
+list<any> for a list contianing multiple

 different types.
 The regex, removes everying after the first

-leaving us just with list
+< leaving us just with list.

-statement we can handle the
+Then with the match statement we can handle the

 different types sepertately.
 Finally in the default case we just